l-plan/app_version/README.md

 ### Capistrano Usage

 When the app_version plugin is installed, it copies a templated edition of the version.yml file into /lib/templates/version.yml.erb, the initial file shows a tag for retrieving the revision count with git.
-It also shows displaying the branch as specified with "set :branch" in your capistrano deploy.rb, see the comments in the erb file for more nifty tricks.
+It also displays the branch, retrieved from the current git repo see the comments in the erb file for more nifty tricks.

-When you do a cap deploy, there is a capistrano recipe built-in to the app_version plugin, which will render the templated version.yml into the standard location as mentioned above.
+When you do a cap deploy, there is a capistrano task built-in to the app_version gem, which will render the templated version.yml into the standard location as mentioned above.
 This happens automatically after the deploy is done.

 Both the standard and extended capistrano usage can co-exist in the same project the dynamic rendering of the version.yml only happens when using capistrano to deploy your app.